ncmarsh/README_generator/README.md

 Follow these steps to get started:

-After cloning the repository to your local computer, you'll want to install its dependencies (inquirer).
+After cloning the repository to your local computer, you'll want to install Node.js and the dependencies (inquirer) needed to run this application.
 You can do this by running:

+    $ npm init
-    $ npm i
+    $ npm install

 Then to start the program, you'll run: